Dark Energy Survey Year 3 Results: Cosmology from Cosmic Shear and Robustness to Data Calibration: Dark Energy Survey Year 3 Data

 i.e.,~a combination of the intrinsic ellipticity of the galaxy, $\epsilon^{\rm int}$, and an additional lensing-induced shear, $\gamma$, which is the cosmologically interesting weak lensing signal.
-Contamination of the measurement, or systematics, come in two variants.
+In this affine approximation, contamination of the measurement, or systematics, come in two variants.
 Additive bias $c$ can result, for example, from insufficient modeling of the PSF that causes a leakage into the measured galaxy ellipticity (see Section~\ref{app:add}).
-Multiplicative bias, $m\ne0$, can arise, for example, from crowded images with blended detections (see Section~\ref{sec:imsims}), or, for methods unlike \mcal, from noise bias or model bias.
+Multiplicative bias, $m\ne0$, can arise, for example, from noise bias, model bias, or mis-estimation of the PSF size.
+While the affine relation does not account for many complexities of real-world shear measurement, e.g.~the impact of measurement noise, the spatial correlation of additive bias \citep{amara07,vanuitert16,kitching21}, or the redshift-mixing effect of galaxy blending \citep{y3-imagesims}, it is nevertheless a useful starting point for shear calibration.

 For the DES Y3 analysis, \mcal is used to produce the shear catalog \citep{SheldonMcal2017, Huff_Mandelbaum_2017}.
 This method calibrates shear statistics from the imaging data itself, without reliance on prior information about galaxy properties.
 In its Y3 implementation, \mcal measures the properties of a galaxy, including its ellipticity, using a single Gaussian as a pre-seeing model that is fit to each detected object, for all the available epochs, using the $riz$-band images.
 The $g$-band data are excluded in the fit due to insufficient PSF modeling, as detailed in \citep{y3-piff}.
 During the fit, light from neighbouring objects is masked in order to reduce blending effects.
 The galaxy image is then deconvolved with the PSF, artificially sheared, reconvolved by a symmetrized version of the PSF and the ellipticity remeasured.
 Done repeatedly, this results in one unsheared and four artificially-sheared versions of the shape catalog (each component of ellipticity is sheared both positively and negatively).
-These are used to construct the shear response matrix, \mcalRg, via numerical derivatives of the ellipticity.
-The response matrix is a noisy quantity on a single galaxy basis, but ensemble averages, $\left<\boldsymbol{R}_\gamma \right>$, are precisely measured for large samples, and known to a sufficient degree of accuracy given the size of the DES Y3 sample.
-The pipeline is largely based upon that employed in the DES Y1 analysis, now with the inclusion of an inverse variance weighting for the galaxies, employed to boost the signal-to-noise of the data.
-The details of this implementation can be found in \citep{y3-shapecatalog}.
+These are used to construct the shear response matrix, \mcalRg, of each galaxy via numerical derivatives of the ellipticity, as